You are viewing documentation for a previous version of this software.

 The definition of tripsBooked in the schema

-This subscription doesn't take any and returns a single named tripsBooked.
+This subscription doesn't take any argument and returns a single scalar named tripsBooked.
 Since you can book multiple trips at once, tripsBooked is an Int.
 It will contain the number of trips booked at once or -1 if a trip has been cancelled.

 Click the play button to the far right of tripsBooked to open the subscription in Explorer.
 Open a new tab, then check the tripsBooked button to have the subscription added: